Health and Safety at Work Act

 The Health and Safety at Work Act etc.1974 (HSWA) sets the framework for health and safety regulations in the workplace.
 The Act places general duties and responsibilities on all people at work, including employers, employees and the self-employed.
 There are two important responsibilities for an employer:

-- You have a wider responsibility to ensure, again so far as is reasonably practicable, the safety of other people who are affected by your business, for example guests, their children and visitors, a casual worker or a contractor.
+- you have a wider responsibility to ensure, again so far as is reasonably practicable, the safety of other people who are affected by your business, for example, customers, casual workers and contractors.

 Health and safety law seldom prescribes specific rules for you to follow.
-Far more often it requires you to manage safety for yourself, and there are severe penalties for not doing so, which, since January 2009, include the possibility of a jail sentence.
+Rather, it requires you to undertake whatever measures are necessary to manage safety on your business premises.
+There are severe penalties for not doing so, which include the possibility of a jail sentence.
 It is mandatory that you devote time and careful attention to the management of safety in your business; this is at the heart of the law and you cannot fulfil your legal duties by form-filling or cursory treatment of the topic.

 Additional health and safety legislation

 Other health and safety legislation supplements the HSWA's general responsibilities with specific requirements.
-The key regulations are covered in this service publication - see the following sections:
+The key regulations are covered in the following sections:

 - Fire safety (general)